This article has links to products and services we love, which we may make commission from.

 18. Watch a Festive Film in a Pub

-Get comfy at the Brass Monkey film room, where you can lounge on thick mattresses while you sip on a beer and enjoy a seasonal movie.
+Get comfy at the Brass Monkey film room, where you can lounge on thick mattresses while sipping a beer and enjoying a seasonal movie.

-Student discount is available, making this a perfect cheap thing to do this winter in Edinburgh for students before they go off on Christmas break.
+A student discount is available, making this a cheap activity for students this winter in Edinburgh before they go off on Christmas break.

 19. Go Christmas Shopping in Edinburgh